chiph/recipes/Tres Leches.md

 * Poke a bunch of holes into cake - a chopstick or the handle of a wooden spoon works for this
 * Allow cake to cool completely

+Note: I'm not completely happy with the way this cake rises.
+What I do is separate the eggs, and instead of addding the whole eggs to the butter/sugar mixture is add just the yolks, and then the flour mixture.

+Then, I beat the whites into a thick merangue, and add a third of it to the batter, and mix well.
+Then I *fold* in 1/2 of the remaining egg whites - fold just until you don't see any more streaks.
+Then fold in the remaining egg whites.
+I think this give a much better rise, resulting in a thicker cake.

 #### The Glaze

 * Mix the milks well